Formalising the Use of the Activation Function in Neural Inference: Main Results

 To connect macroscopic observables to microscopic state variables, we often rely on formalisms from statistical mechanics.
 One such technique used in study of phase transitions is a particular type of coarse graining called mean field theory (MFT), which formulates a model of the macroscopic level change that results from certain microscopic changes.
 MFT is quantitatively incorrect in two-dimensions, and is only an approximation; nonetheless, for both computational and pedagogical reasons, we will demonstrate this using the mean field approach.

 Here, we will briefly state the derivation for the phase transition in the Ising model.
-A full derivation can be found in \cite{IsingTutorial}, with pedagogical commentary.
 A spin lattice in zero field is described by its Hamiltonian $\hat H$ in the following way:

 with $s_n \in \{ -1,1 \}$. $\hat H$ gives the total energy of the system, which in turn gives its dynamics, as the sum over all neighbouring spins.
 In our analogous neural model, a spin is a channel state, which at any time $t$ either contains an $\text{Na}^+$ ion or does not.